xtodev/cv/cv_en.md

   Development of a supervision system for a photovoltaic power plant (3 panels, i.e. 525Wp), enabling continuous display of energy production data, as well as data from a weather station (with the aim of measuring the impact on our production). <br>
   <br>
   Equipment : Enecsys microinverters, Davis weather station, solar trackers<br>
-  Development : Java, JS/Ajax, CSS, PHP/MySQL (intranet site based on EmonCMS)<br>
+  Development : Java, JS/Ajax, CSS, PHP/MySQL (intranet site based on EmonCMS)
-  Protocols : Zigbee frame analysis, Davis station serial protocol<br>

 ---